Health and the European Semester

 Where to find out more

-- Visit the European Commission’s Semester web pages
+- Visit the European Commission’s Semester web page

 - Contact EuroHealthNet for the Members’ guide to the semester and personalised support